johannaengland/johannaengland.github.io/publications/index.md

 ---
 # Publications

-{% for publication in site.publications %}
+{% for publication in publications %}
 * {{ publication.author }}: <a href="{{ publication.url }}">*{{ publication.title }}*</a>, in {{ publication.booktitle }}, {{ publication.year }}
 {% endfor %}